Other Articles from Joan Thatiah

 Your changing body

 Your abdomen is still feeling itchy and you are still feeling the occasional pain in the abdomen and around the hip area.
 At 19 weeks pregnant you may find yourself running out of breath after minor activities.
-This is because the growing baby is pushing up against your lungs.
+This is because the growing baby is taking space in your abdomen and pushing on the diaphragm which in turn reduces the space where you lungs could have expanded into.
 You will need to get used to this until the final weeks when baby will start descending into the cervix in readiness for birth.

 You have probably acquired a collection of flat shoes by now.
 This week you will notice feet swelling and you need to look for shoes with a wider fit, all this is healthy weight gain.
 But, propping up your feet will help reduce this swelling.
 You will experience an increase in the urge to urinate.
 This time it isn’t because of the hormones but because your growing uterus is putting pressure on the bladder.
 Pay attention to your bathroom habits because you are now susceptible to urinary tract infections more than ever, if you feel an urge to go, don’t ignore it.

 The growing bump is likely causing heartburn and indigestion.
 You can control it by spreading out your meals into many smaller meals and avoiding heartburn triggering foods like caffeine, greasy foods and very spicy foods, smoking during pregnancy should not even be in the question for the health of the baby.

 This week’s tip: You are now experiencing an increase in the back pain and finding a comfortable position to sleep is becoming harder.
 Try adopting the baby’s fetal position as it will help solve these two problems.

 Have you been to The MumsVillageShop?
 Click Here to explore.